-Structure of the Asian Programme:
+Courses of the Asian Programme:

-- Contemporary East Asia (6 ECTS) (autumn term 2018)
+- Contemporary East Asia (4 or 6 ECTS) (autumn term)

 The course provides students with basic knowledge on today’s social and political phenomena in East Asia.
 In addition to addressing recent developments in individual countries, the course also deals with emerging regional forms of cooperation.

-- Contemporary Southeast Asia (5 ECTS) (autumn term 2018)
+- Contemporary Southeast Asia (3 or 5 ECTS) (spring term)

 This course aims to give students an insight into the rapid economic, political and environmental change in contemporary Southeast Asia.
 Students will study the situational characteristics of the environmental change and state formation processes in the region.

-- Contemporary East Asia (6 ECTS) (autumn term 2018)
+- Contemporary East Asia (4 or 6 ECTS) (autumn term)

 Who can apply?